transkatgirl/kat-s-bookshelf/README.md

 ## Downloading & Importing

 > [!NOTE]
 > It is recommended that you have at least 10GB of available disk space before attempting to import this collection.
+>
-Importing this collection will take a while, avoid closing the app until the import is complete.
+> Importing this collection will take a while.
+Avoid closing the app until the import is complete.

 This course collection can be downloaded from the [releases page](https://github.com/transkatgirl/kats-bookshelf/releases).
 Make sure to download and import all zip files included in the release.